Snowflake and Dask

 However, as we work on larger datasets and our results grow beyond the scale of a single machine, passing results between a database and a general purpose computation system is challenging.

 This article describes a few ways in which we can move data between Snowflake and Dask today to help explain why this is both hard and important to do well.
-Then at the end, we’ll preview new functionality currently in beta, which provides the best possible solution, and show an example of use.
+Then at the end, we’ll preview the new functionality, which provides the best possible solution, and show an example of use.

 Three ways to pass data from Snowflake to Dask